WSMorrison/BricksThenMadeNow/README.md

 Small business like this can be well served by marketing across many platforms.
 Not only would the site have a presence on Facebook and Instagram, but it would also advertise on these platforms.
 This would allow ads to be targeted at appropriate users who are engaging with other Lego content, or who are within the age ranged Bricks Then Made Now intends to sell to.
 Google ads, and specifically YouTube ads targeting videos of Lego, related content, and even general hobby content would be helpful in engaging new customers.

 Bricks Then Made Now would also be able to market by engaging with online content creators on social media.
 Having AFOL on Instagram, TikTok, YouTube, Facebook, Twitter, and Threads use or highlight BTMN models would help generate interest, viewers, clicks and sales.
 There could also be colaboration between BTMN and these creators.
 BTMN could also collaborate with existing business in the Lego space, for example collaborating with [Brick Sticker Shop](https://www.brickstickershop.com/) could be beneficial for both.
-Through selling custom sticker sets linked to BTMN instructions, pack-ins of customer stickers in ModernSets, or pack-ins of restoration sticker sets with FullSets, Brick Sticker Shop could build on BTMN success, and with custom or restoration stickers available on Bricks Then Made Now, a mew product line could be added and the fidelity of existing produt lines could be improved.
+Through selling custom sticker sets linked to BTMN instructions, pack-ins of customer stickers in ModernSets, or pack-ins of restoration sticker sets with FullSets, Brick Sticker Shop could build on BTMN success, and with custom or restoration stickers available on Bricks Then Made Now, a new product line could be added and the fidelity of existing produt lines could be improved.

 Also, various unconventional marketing techniques could be used.
 While new, Bricks Then Made Now could have an eBay store, where they could sell defects, prototypes and incomplete models at a discount.
 Bricks Then Made Now could be a seller as well as a buyer on Bricklink, allowing excess brick to be sold off so that costs weren't being sunk into dead stock.
 Both of these would be revenue streams, but would have the added marketing effect of getting Bricks Then Made Now in front of customers who are already willing to spend money, and are doing so on other, established platforms.
 This is a common practice among small, boutique, hobby focused shops and would be very helpful for Bricks Then Made Now.